 The Company computes income tax expense by jurisdiction based on its operations in each jurisdiction.
 Deferred income taxes are provided for temporary differences between the amounts recognized for income tax and financial reporting purposes at currently enacted tax rates.
-The Tax Cuts and Jobs Act of 2017 (the "TCJA") included a mandatory one-time transition tax on accumulated earnings of foreign subsidiaries and, as a result, previously unremitted earnings for which no U.S. deferred tax liability had been accrued have now been subject to U.S. tax.
 Deferred tax assets and liabilities are determined by the differences between the consolidated financial statement carrying amounts and the tax basis of assets and liabilities.
 See Note 4, "Income Taxes" in these Consolidated Financial Statements for the types of items that give rise to significant deferred income tax assets and liabilities.
 Deferred income taxes are classified as assets or liabilities based on the classification of the related asset or liability for financial reporting purposes.
 The Company regularly reviews deferred tax assets for recoverability based upon projected future taxable income and the expected timing of the reversals of existing temporary differences.
 Although realization is not assured, management believes it is more likely than not that the recorded deferred tax assets will be realized.